Assistance programs Skagit County.

-Get help with paying rent, energy bills, find food, and get medical assistance in Skagit County Washington.
-Charity and government agencies in Mount Vernon and Burlington offer a wide variety of assistance programs as well as free stuff to individuals and families in need.
+Get help with paying rent, utility bills, find food, and get medical assistance in Skagit County Washington.
+Charity and government agencies in Mount Vernon and the Burlington WA offer a wide variety of assistance programs as well as free stuff to individuals and low-income families in need.
 Find financial help near you in Skagit County WA.

 The local community action agency is arguably the first place to turn to for emergency assistance.
-They offer low income, the working poor, and others with numerous assistance and financial aid programs.
+They offer low income, the working poor, and others numerous assistance and financial aid programs.
 One of the goals of the non-profit is to help people help themselves.
 For example, contact them to learn more about.

-- Legal aid - The organization also partners with Skagit County Bar Association, which offers free legal assistance and representation to eligible low-income residents.
+- Free Legal aid - The organization also partners with the Skagit Volunteer Lawyer Program, which offers free legal assistance and representation to eligible low-income residents.
 It assists with rent arrears, consumer debt issues, wills and estates, and other civil legal matters.

 - Crisis intervention for veterans- Several components are offered.
 One includes the so called Veterans Assistance and Critical Needs programs, which provide modest financial assistance for gas, clothing, food, housing help, transportation, and emergency lodging.

 Emergency financial assistance and social services

 Opportunity Council is another non-profit in the region.
-Skagit County families with children can enroll into Head start.
-They also fight hunger from Basic Food Outreach, may have loans for paying rent or other bills, and provide employment resources.
+Skagit County families with children, including single moms, can enroll into Head start.
+They also fight hunger from Basic Food Outreach.
+Or the non-profit may have loans for paying rent or other bills, and provide employment resources.
 Other financial and emergency support is offered as well.
-More Skagit County Opportunity Council.
+More on Skagit County Opportunity Council.

 Skagit County Volunteers of America - The charity serves all of western Washington.
 Some examples of services administered include emergency rental assistance as a form of eviction prevention.
 They also distribute food, provide bus vouchers, dental care, and operate Life Skills workshops, among other services.
 A major focus is on helping veterans in the region too.
 Read more on Volunteers of America Western Washington.